 - 1) Profit Participating Deferred Shares ("PPDS") are perpetual instruments with no maturity date or right to repayment other than on a winding-up, in the event of which, the PPDS would rank below claims in respect of subordinated noteholders, depositors, creditors, investing members of the Group and Permanent Interest Bearing Shares holders.
-Further details about PPDS are provided in Note 25 to the 2020 Annual Report and Accounts. - 2) Permanent Interest Bearing Shares ("PIBS") are unsecured deferred shares and rank behind the claims of all subordinated noteholders, depositors, creditors and investing members of the Group.
-Further details about PIBS are provided in Note 23 to the 2020 Annual Report and Accounts.
+Further details about PPDS are provided in Note 26 to the 2021 Annual Report and Accounts. - 2) Permanent Interest Bearing Shares ("PIBS") are unsecured deferred shares and rank behind the claims of all subordinated noteholders, depositors, creditors and investing members of the Group.
+Further details about PIBS are provided in Note 24 to the 2021 Annual Report and

+Accounts.
 Under CRD IV, PIBS are treated as not fully loss absorbing and therefore have to be amortised over a nine year period.
-The amount for PIBS included in Tier 1 capital resources is after 80% amortisation. - 3) Subordinated notes are unsecured and rank behind the claims of all depositors, creditors and investing members (other than holders of PIBS) of the Group.
-More details of the subordinated liabilities are included in Note 21 to the 2020 Annual Report and Accounts.
+The amount for PIBS included in Tier 1 capital resources is after 90% amortisation.

+3) Subordinated notes are unsecured and rank behind the claims of all depositors, creditors and investing members (other than holders of PIBS) of the Group.
+More details of the subordinated liabilities are included in Note 22 to the 2021 Annual Report and Accounts.
 Under CRD IV certain subordinated liabilities must be amortised over a nine year period.
-The amount of Subordinated Debt shown as Tier 2 capital is after the required amortisation has been deducted, which is 80% of the nominal value of the Subordinated Debt that requires amortising, plus an additional £6,334k relating to Subordinated Debt which now has less than five years to its maturity date.
+The amount of Subordinated Debt shown as Tier 2 capital is after the required amortisation has been deducted, which is 90% of the nominal value of the Subordinated Debt that requires amortising. £9.2m of subordinated notes was redeemed in the year.
+Of the redeemed subordinated notes, £2.9m was unamortised at 31 December 2020.